ken-bimmel/jedi-on-tauntauns/README.md

 These tools are accessible here: https://ken-bimmel.github.io/jedi-on-tauntauns/

 The rules are located in the [_rules_ folder](https://github.com/ken-bimmel/jedi-on-tauntauns/tree/main/rules).
+You can find print character and vehicle sheets in the [_sheets_ folder](https://github.com/ken-bimmel/jedi-on-tauntauns/tree/main/rules/sheets).

 ## Running locally